Sterilization Consent Form

 Female sterilization

-Female sterilization is done either by Bi-tubal Ligation or by hysterectomy depending upon the situation and case background.
+Female sterilization is done either by bi-tubal ligation or by hysterectomy, depending on the situation and case background.

-1. The most common method of female sterilization is Tubal ligation in which both the fallopian tubes are cut and ligated and thus the passage of the egg is blocked forever.
-The success rate of tubal ligation is very high that is 99%.
-There are certain prerequisites of tubal ligation and must they must be fulfilled before performing any procedure.
+- The most common method of female sterilization is tubal ligation, in which both the fallopian tubes are cut and ligated, and thus the passage of the egg is blocked forever.
+The success rate of tubal ligation is very high, at 99%.
+There are certain prerequisites for tubal ligation that must be fulfilled before performing any procedure.

-2. The second method of female sterilization is the hysterectomy.
+hysterectomy .
 In a hysterectomy, the entire uterus of the female is removed.
 The uterus is the site where an embryo implants and nourishes itself, and a womb is formed.
-Hysterectomy is often done in aged females and is now restricted to only cases of uterine fibroids or fatal and cancerous uterine conditions.
-The contraceptive purpose of hysterectomy is not recommended now a day.
+Hysterectomy is often done in older females and is now restricted to only cases of uterine fibroids or fatal and cancerous uterine conditions.
+The contraceptive purpose of hysterectomy is not recommended nowadays.

 Pre-requisites of sterilization